cbrown2026/VG-Rhythm-Game/README.md

 A Windows version of the game can be downloaded using the following link:
 [Download main.exe](https://1drv.ms/u/c/0bd01f296bdf94e4/Edjo6mavp99EjTRRBFu1skEBGaK3VLD35X1RRaJnPZZTEg?e=yYCBBW)

-* File size is 169.325 MB for the entire folder; 169.234 MB for main.exe
+* File size is about 190 MB for the entire ZIP folder

 The following applications were implemented:
 * Python 3.11
 * Pygame
 * Librosa